AnindyaBsws/JavaPractice1/README.md

-# JavaPractice1
+This is Java Practice Set 1.
-All about Java
+This Repo contains all about Java programing and DSA